n3s-online/commits-or-clout/PROJECT_OVERVIEW.md

 - The Lambda function runs automatically on a schedule
 - Historical data is preserved and backed up
 - Alerts are sent to Discord for any errors or issues

+## Documentation

+- `cdk_deployment/DEPLOYMENT.md`: Detailed deployment guide
+- `cdk_deployment/README.md`: CDK-specific documentation
+- `lambda_function/README.md`: Lambda function documentation